Offline & Sync

 Changes are organized by table and sent with a synchronization timestamp.

-The server sync API accepts a GET request first to check for any changes since the last sync, followed by a POST request where the user pushes any data they may have locally.
+When syncing to the cloud, the server sync API accepts a GET request first to check for any changes since the last sync, followed by a POST request where the device pushes any data it has locally.

 Note: Initial synchronization requires downloading the entire database, which may take time depending on network availability.